 Other recent works include Alter, a participatory sound and light installation for 16 iPads and 16 people commissioned by Arts House for the Festival of Live Art. ‘'As if we had summoned a set of windows into another world.'
 (Owen Richardson, The Age).
 Tamara was resident artist with Blast Theory (UK) in September 2015 to develop this work.
-Alter toured to galleries, cultural centres and universities in Beijing, Xi-An, Chengdu, Guangzhou and Shanghai, China though April 2018.
+Alter toured to galleries, cultural centres and universities in Beijing, Xi-An, Chengdu, Guangzhou and Shanghai, China through April 2018.

 In 2016 Tamara was commissioned by The SUBSTATION to create Newport Archives, an audio walk inspired by the site, history and people connected to the Substation and its surrounds.
 In 2013 Tamara presented PUBLIC an audio performance work for the Big West Festival.
 'Public explores the porous borders between public and private behaviour, and is the most sophisticated, not to mention enjoyable, work I've seen in this vein since Back to Back's Small Metal Objects.'
 (Cameron Woodhead, The Age).

 Tamara’s multi Green Room Award winning solo work Pin Drop premiered at Arts House in 2010.
 In 2011 Pin Drop was presented by the Malthouse Theatre, then toured nationally in 2012 with Mobile States, and was later adapted for radio (ABC Radio National) in 2013.
 In 2014 Tamara presented Pin Drop at Tramway in Glasgow as part of a season of Australian contemporary performance and dance works.
 Earlier works include site-specific Seddon Archives commissioned by the Big West Festival (2011), Imprint (2005) and map folding for beginners (2001).